Phone:

 Property Manager

-"I manage several rental units, and this calculator is essential for estimating flooring costs for turnover.
+"I manage several rental units, and this calculator is essential for estimating masonry repairs for turnover.
 Simple and very accurate."

 Retail Store Owner

-"Used this for budgeting the new flooring for my boutique.
+"Used this for budgeting the new facade for my boutique.
 The estimate was incredibly close to my final cost."

 We'd love to hear from you!
 If you have suggestions, questions, or just want to say hello, please get in touch.